Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: introduction

 In this work, we also apply CNN for the classification between the WDM models for the mock 21 cm map.
 We discuss different production mechanisms for a predetermined mass and demonstrate the potential of CNN to constrain the dark matter model through large-scale structure analysis.

 This paper is organized as follows.
-In section \ref{sec:wdm_models}, we show the calculation of the power spectrum of the WDM for the FD model.
-Section \ref{sec:dataset} describes the configuration of our simulation and how to generate images for CNN.
+In Sec. \ref{sec:wdm_models}, we show the calculation of the power spectrum of the WDM for the FD model.
+Sec. \ref{sefc:dataset} describes the configuration of our simulation and how to generate images for CNN.
 In section \ref{sec:method}, we show the architecture of CNN and the neural network for image-based and power spectrum analysis, respectively.
-Section \ref{sec:result} shows the binary classification results between the CDM and FD models and the classification of WDM models.
+Sec. \ref{sec:result} shows the binary classification results between the CDM and FD models and the classification of WDM models.
 Finally, we summarize our work in section \ref{sec:summary}.